 The Brother ImageCenter earned an average score of 6 out of 10 in our software testing.
 If you're a PC user the software is generally quite easy to install and provide an intuitive platform from which to control the scanner and manage the documents it produces.
 However, if you're a Mac user you'll have to resort to third party drivers that tend to offer fewer features and less intuitive functionality.
 It also lost points because the optical character recognition was not completely accurate (we were able to find a number of words that it missed) and turning the character recognition on took a bit more googling and troubleshooting than we thought was necessary.
 While we wouldn't call this a dealbreaker, both the Epson WorkForce ES-400 and the Fujitsu ScanSnap S1300i had more accurate character recognition and are Mac and PC compatible out of the box.

-Listing for $300, the Brother ImageCenter offers great speed but poor scan quality for the price.
+The Brother ImageCenter offers great speed but poor scan quality for the price.
 If you just want to scan lots of long documents quickly, and don't mind if those documents are a bit faded, it is a decent value.
-If you're looking for scan quality that matches the three digit price tag the Epson WorkForce ES-400 is a better value.
+If you're looking for scan quality that matches the three-digit price tag the Epson WorkForce ES-400 is a better value.

 The Brother ImageCenter delivers on speed but not quite on scan quality, making only good for those speed demons that aren't fussy about PDFs looking slightly faded.